kishan-job/React-Learning/ReactImpNote/useEffect.md

   );
 }

-In this example, every time setCount updates the state, the component re-renders, and "Effect ran!" will be logged again.
+In this example, each time setCount updates the state, the component re-renders, and "Effect ran!" will be logged repeatedly.
-2. Empty Dependency Array [] (runs once after initial render) Passing an empty array as the second argument tells useEffect to run the effect function only once after the initial render of the component.
-This is similar to componentDidMount in class components.
-It's commonly used for:
+2. Empty Dependency Array [] (Runs Once After Initial Render) Passing an empty array as the second argument instructs useEffect to execute the effect function only once after the initial render of the component.
+This behavior is similar to componentDidMount in class components and is commonly used for:
- * Initial data fetching: Fetching data when the component first loads.
+ * Initial data fetching: Retrieving data when the component first loads.
- * Setting up global event listeners: Adding event listeners that only need to be attached once. import React, { useState, useEffect } from 'react';
+ * Setting up global event listeners: Attaching event listeners that only need to be configured once. import React, { useState, useEffect } from 'react';

 function DataFetcher() {